aws-samples/amazon-serverless-datalake-workshop/instructions.md

 Open the Cloudformation Console and delete the workshop stack.
 If you leave the workshop running it will continue to generate data and incur charges.

-**If you created a redshift cluster, make sure to delete the cluster!** Leaving the cluster running can cost hundreds of dollars per month.
+**If you created a redshift cluster, executed DMS lab make sure to delete the cluster and dynamodb table!** Leaving these running can cost hundreds of dollars per month.